exhausted-yami/OverGuild/README.md

 ## Will you get banned for using OverGuild?

 OverGuild is not associated with Guilded in any capacity.
-We have sought permission, and waiting for Guilded to confirmed that it take no/any action towards using OverGuild.
+We have looking into getting permission, and waiting for Guilded to confirmed that it take no/any action towards using OverGuild.
 > Note However, abusing OverGuild using plugins or any other means to violate [Guilded TOU](https://support.guilded.gg/hc/en-us/articles/360039728313-Terms-of-Use) could result in your account being banned.

 **Be sure to also read [our license](https://github.com/OverGuild/OverGuild/blob/main/LICENSE).**